Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

 Here the noise terms, $\xi_t^A,\xi^B_t,\xi^C_t$, are mean zero Gaussian processes with covariance structure

 with the remaining covariances following by symmetry.
+In deriving those equations we assume densities associated with the fluctuation measures exist.
 Note that in the preceding formula we have suppressed writing the spatial dependence of the mean field solutions and test functions, and we have denoted by $\la . , . \ra$ the $L^2$ inner-product on $\Omega$.

 To compute the SPIDE solution first requires the mean field solution.
 We use Fourier spectral discretizations for both problems.
 For the mean field solver, we use a total of $2^9$ basis functions $\{e^{inx}\}_{n=0}^{2^9-1}$ to represent the concentration fields for each of the three species.
 We use fast Fourier transforms provided by \texttt{Scipy} to convert between Fourier representations and values at collocation points and compute all integrals using the midpoint rule on intervals centered at collocation points.